hellmarbecker/blog/_drafts/druid-data-cookbook-counting-unique-visitors-for-overlapping-segments.markdown

 ### Basic Counting

-Let's first see what the data look like in Druid:
+Let's first see what the data looks like in Druid:

 ![](/assets/2022-06-05-06.jpg)